Azure/autorest.java/readme.md

 - `generate-client-as-impl: true`, generate Client in implementation package, for customization.
 - `models-subpackage: implementation.models`, generate model classes in implementation package.
 - `custom-types-subpackage: models`, generate selected model classes in models package.
+- `rp-namespace`, Azure Resource provider namespace that describes primary service library is generated for.

 # Settings
 Settings can be provided on the command line through `--name:value` or in a README file through `name: value`.
 The list of settings for AutoRest in general can be found at https://github.com/Azure/autorest/blob/main/docs/user/command-line-interface.md.
 The list of settings for AutoRest.Java specifically are listed below: